 Should We Be Loved By the World and Despised by God?
 Or Loved by God and Despised by the World?

-By Jesus’ own admission, if you are loved by the world and make close friends with everyone, you probably aren’t doing something right.
+By Jesus’ own admission, if you are loved by the world and make close friends with everyone, you probably aren’t in the right.
 Why?
 Because here is what Jesus had to say:

-I would rather have 6 billion enemies but be loved by God, than to have 6 billion close friends, but be despised by God.
+I would rather have 6 billion enemies and be loved by God, than to have 6 billion close friends while being despised by God.
 What would it profit anyone to have a world full of money, friends, and luxury, if they lose their own soul?

 That doesn’t mean we can’t have friends.
 God wants us to have fellowship and love with all creation.
 But it does mean that our friendships will be limited if we adhere to following God’s word when our other friends choose to reject God’s word.
-While we can be friendly to all in a shallow (yet loving way), we certainly won’t be considered close friends by all.
-These are Jesus’ teachings, not my own.
+While we can be friendly to all in a shallow (yet loving way), we certainly won’t be considered close friends with all.
+This is what the Bible teaches.

-I cannot find even 1 good example of Jesus being close friends with any unrepentant sinners at all.
-In fact, Jesus rebuked those who didn’t follow His teachings exactly.
-To me, it is ridiculous to assume Jesus would ever be yoked with anyone who didn’t repent and follow Him, especially considering the future judgment the bible says is coming.
+Jesus was not close friends with any unrepentant sinners, and in fact, will throw the wicked people who reject His truth into a lake of fire for eternity because they have sinned against Him.
+Jesus rebuked those who didn’t follow God’s word.
+Isn’t it ridiculous to assume Jesus would ever be yoked with anyone who didn’t repent and follow Him, especially considering the future judgment the Bible says is coming?
 Who did Jesus hang with most anyway?
 His followers, right?

 Who were Jesus’ friends?
 Here is who Jesus’ close friends were and still are:

 Pointing to his disciples, he said, “Here are my mother and my brothers.
 For whoever does the will of my Father in heaven is my brother and sister and mother.”
 (Matt.
 12:49-50)